Interactive children's book: Martin Handford Where’s Wally?

 British illustrator Martin Handford is credited with the conception of the Where's Wally? series.
 Despite the series christened title, his hidden picture books are more recognizable under the North American franchise's version of the character, Waldo.
 The purpose of Handford's hidden object picture books is for children of all ages to identify Wally in a specified location throughout his “world-wide hike.”
 Although various activities and outfit similarities easily camouflage the character's whereabouts, Wally always wears glasses and carries a walking stick and is famous for his outfit of a red and white horizontally striped shirt, blue trousers and a bobble hat.

 The first book in Handford's series, originally titled Where's Wally?, was published in 1987.
 The book was soon followed by the release of Where's Wally Now?
 (1988) and Where's Wally?: The Fantastic Journey (1989).
 The books became extremely popular and were translated into many languages.
 The trademark of Wally was adopted in 28 countries and the character is often given a different name and personality in the translations.

 As more books were released the cast of characters grew as well - including Wizard Whitebeard, Wilma, Wenda, Woof, Odlaw and the Waldo Watchers.
 More Waldo books followed - such as Where's Waldo in Hollywood?, Where's Waldo?: The Wonder Book (1997), Where's Waldo?: The Great Picture Hunt (2006).

 Waldo became a huge pop culture sensation in the early 1990s.
 The United States, in particular, was swept with "Waldo-mania".
-Aside from the adaptations of Handford's books, the franchises grew to include licensing of Waldo for video games, spin-off books, magazines, dolls, toys, comics and a Where's Waldo?
-(TV series).
+Aside from the adaptations of Handford's books, the franchises grew to include licensing of Waldo for video games, spin-off books, magazines, dolls, toys, comics and a TV series.

 Wally has his own website where he dispatches messages to fans and invites them to join in on the chase through different social networks.